rjray/advent-2022-clojure/src/advent_of_code/README.md

 Thus far, I haven't had the time (or energy) to do any "improved" versions of days, but I might for this one.
 I think I can make it a lot more understandable.

+## day12bis.clj

+This is a cleaned-up version, one that gets rid of some redundancy that came from me misunderstanding how to do a breadth-first search properly.
+It's shorter and much faster (particular on part 2) than the original.

 ## day13.clj

 Day 13 (5740/5813).